 The attached financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Any mention of total net assets, net assets, net asset value or increase (decrease) in net assets in the financial statements and/or management report of fund performance is referring to net assets or increase (decrease) in net assets attributable to holders of redeemable units as reported under IFRS.

 Recent Developments

-There are no recent industry, management or ETF related developments that are pertinent to the present and future of the ETF.
+Other than indicated below, there are no recent industry, management or ETF related developments that are pertinent to the present and future of the ETF.